junxit/us-congress-bills-117/metadata.md

 - 2022-09-15 — Rule provides for consideration of H.R.
 302, H.R.
 2988 and H.R.
 8326.
 Rule provides for one hour of general debate each for H.R.
 302, H.R.
 2988, and H.R.
 8326.
 Rule also provides for one motion to recommit on each bill.
 - 2022-09-15 — The previous question was ordered on the amendment (A002) pursuant to the rule.
 - 2022-09-15 — The previous question was ordered pursuant to the rule.
+- 2022-09-19 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.